-First off, the sleep patterns of dogs are generally different and shouldn’t be judged by human standards.
-If you’ve noticed a change, this is not immediate cause for alarm.
+First off, your dog’s sleep patterns won’t match our human expectations.
+If you have noticed a change, this is not immediate cause for alarm.
 Take notice and take notes but don’t reach for your supply of Ambien.

-Most likely your dog doesn’t need a sleep aid.
-If they really aren’t sleeping as much as they used to, for an extended period of time, it’s time to see your vet for a professional diagnosis.
-Giving them an Ambien will only mask the problem at best.
-It quite possibly may make the situation much worse!
+If your dog really isn’t sleeping as much as they used to, for an extended period of time, it’s time to see a vet for a diagnosis.
+Ambien will only mask the problem or it could actually make the situation worse!

 Can I Give My Dog an Ambien?
-Answer: No, don’t do it
+Answer: No, do not do it

 The side effects, many of which are dangerous even for humans, are too numerous.

-It’s not a good idea to give your dog human meds, especially not something as powerful as this sleep aid.
-Ambien wasn’t designed for or tested on dogs.
+It is not a good idea to give your dog this powerful sleep aid.
+Ambien wasn’t designed for or tested on animals.
 In addition to the negative effects it can have on people, there could be a host of other side effects that your dog may experience.
-Owners have reported increased agitation as well as hyperactivity which is the opposite of what you want to achieve.
-Consider K9-formulated melatonin or speak with your vet.
+Increased agitation and hyperactivity are possible side effects of Ambien.
+Get a quality canine-formulated melatonin supply or speak with your vet about more appropripate alternatives.

 If your dog accidentally ingested some Ambien, you will need to immediately get veterinary help!